Lockport, Louisiana: Education

 Lockport is served by Central Lafourche High School in Mathews, formed by a 1966 merger of Lockport High School and Raceland High School.

 Holy Savior Catholic School opened in 1879, established by an order of nuns.

 A one-room schoolhouse established in 1849 at Scanian’s Cooperage was the first school in Lockport.

 The 501(C)(3) Camille and Braxton Hebert Memorial Fund Inc. was used to establish recreational areas/playgrounds at both elementary schools.
 The fund was named after the brother and sister Camille and Braxton Hebert, who were murdered by their mother, Amy Hebert, on August 20, 2007.
 The playground at Lockport Lower has the text "Braxton's Buddies".
 Camille's Court, at Lockport Upper, was scheduled to be a basketball court decorated with a plaque and flowerbed.

 Lafourche Parish Library operates the Lockport Branch.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+The college maintains a facility in Lockport.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.